 This chapter describes the ‘performance’ module, which can be used for organizing audio and video files of performances of a musical work.
 The elements provided allow the encoder to group different recordings of the same performance, identify temporal segments within the recordings, and encode simple alignments with a music text.

 The following elements are available to encode information about a recorded performance:

 The @decls attribute can be used to point to performance medium metadata for the performed work.
-See Performance Medium for more details.
+See Performance Medium and Functional Requirements for Bibliographic Records (FRBR) for more details.

 The avFile element identifies an external file associated with a recording act.
 In the simplest case, the recording element will contain one avFile element identifying a file that represents it.
 The @target attribute contains the URI of the digital media file.
 Use of the @mimetype attribute is recommended for the avFile element.
 Its value should be a valid MIME media type defined by the Internet Engineering Task Force in RFC 2046.
 It is also recommended that all avFile elements have a recording or clip parent which bears the @begin, @end, and @betype attributes.

 Sometimes, multiple digital files are created in order to provide greater flexibility in redistribution and playback capabilities.
 In this case, multiple avFile elements may occur, each with a different mimetype.
 Keep in mind, however, that each file still represents the complete temporal extent of the recording act in spite of the change of file format:

 The clip element identifies a temporal segment of a recording act.
 In the following example, the clip begins two minutes into the timeframe of the recording and ends 20 seconds later:

 Beyond these relatively simple uses, complex situations may occur that require equally complex markup.
 For example, a single performance may be represented by multiple digital media files.
 Because they have differing durations, the media files must be the result of separate recording acts, even if these recording acts took place at the same time: